-The DPX display captures any signal that is at least 10.3 microseconds long (RSA6100B Series and RSA5100A Series with Option 200) and within the real-time bandwidth.
-This performance is possible because the RSA computes up to 292,000 spectrum transforms per second.
+The DPX display captures any signal that is at least 3.7 microseconds long (RSA6100B Series with Option 09 and RSA5100A Series with Option 200 plus Option 09) and within the real-time bandwidth.
+This performance is possible because the instrument computes up to 292,000 spectrum transforms per second.
 The faster the spectrum updates, the shorter the time between acquisitions and the greater the probability that any signal will be detected.

-Table 1 shows the specified minimum signal duration (MSD) for 100% probability of intercept under various combinations of Span and RBW in DPX for a representative RSA model.
+Table 2 shows the specified minimum signal duration (MSD) for 100% probability of intercept under various combinations of Span and RBW in DPX for a representative signal analyzer.
 As you can see, MSD is affected by multiple factors.